nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 - All auth servers in a cluster should be able to replay session recordings even if they did not encrypt them.
 - An encryption algorithm suitable for this workload.
+- Minimum 128-bit security level for cryptographic algorithms used.

 ### Encryption Algorithm